appcoreopc/Advanced-Wireshark-Network-Forensics/README.md

 You should see SYN, ACK for the following ports :-

 21

 445

 139

 135

 49154

 49152

 49155

+## FTP Attack trace

+Use the following command :-

+tcp.flags == 0x012 && (tcp.port == 21)

+## Look only at FTP

+tcp.port == 21

+Right click and choose follow stream.
+We can see attacker trying to use brute force to login

 What event took place prior to the FTP Servier being taken offline

+Did they get in?
+Ftp login for success code for login successful is 230

+We want to see if the attacker has login successfully.

+ftp.response.code == 230

+And right click, and then choose 'Follow Stream'